 Share Repurchase Program.
 Under our Board of Directors' authorization, we maintain a share repurchase program.
-Repurchases may be made from time to time in open market purchases or other types of transactions (including prepaid or structured share repurchase programs), subject to certain Board restrictions.
-In June 2012, our Board renewed and expanded our share repurchase program with an authorization to repurchase up to 110 million shares of our common stock.
-As of December 31, 2012, we had Board authorization to purchase up to an additional 85 million shares of our common stock.
-For details of our 2012 share repurchases, see Note 10 of Notes to the Consolidated Financial Statements included in Item 8, "Financial Statements."
+The objectives of the share repurchase program are to optimize our capital structure and cost of capital, thereby improving returns to shareholders, as well as to offset the dilutive impact of share-based awards.
+Repurchases may be made from time to time in open market purchases or other types of transactions (including structured share repurchase programs), subject to certain Board restrictions.
+In June 2013, our Board renewed and expanded our share repurchase program with an authorization to repurchase up to 110 million shares of our common stock.
+As of December 31, 2013, we had Board authorization to purchase up to an additional 83 million shares of our common stock.

 Dividends.
-In June 2012, our Board of Directors increased our cash dividend to shareholders to an annual dividend rate of \$0.85 per share, paid quarterly.
-Since May 2011, we had paid an annual dividend of \$0.65 per share, paid quarterly.
+In June 2013, our Board of Directors increased our cash dividend to shareholders to an annual dividend rate of \$1.12 per share, paid quarterly.
+Since June 2012, we had paid an annual cash dividend of \$0.85 per share, paid quarterly.
 Declaration and payment of future quarterly dividends is at the discretion of the Board and may be adjusted as business needs or market conditions change.
-For details of our dividend payments, see Note 10 of Notes to the Consolidated Financial Statements included in Item 8, "Financial Statements."